cendress/Notes/README.md

 # Notes
-An iOS app that attempts to resemble the Notes app on iPhones.
+An iOS app that attempts to resemble the Notes app on the iPhone.